The Best Isometric Exercises to Enhance Your Strength Training Routine

 Isometric Biceps Curls

-This static exercise works both biceps and triceps.
+This static exercise works both the biceps muscle and triceps.

 Isometric Push-Up

 Isometric push-ups are the most challenging exercise on this list, but the rewards are also the best.
+There are many isometric exercises that can be incorporated into your routine to target different muscle groups.
 They work chest, shoulders, triceps, abs, arms, lower back, and glutes.

 Wall Sit